Horse Trail Riding - Central Pennsylvania

 Horse Riding in Hunting Season

 It’s that time again.
 Temperatures are cool enough to ride comfortably, but the woods are suddenly filling up with hunters.
-And now the state thinks more Sunday hunting days are necessary.

 Where can you ride your horses in central Pennsylvania during hunting season?